-In order for Battle Creek Academy to release cumulative folders, transcripts, diplomas or grade reports, tuition accounts must be paid in full.
+In order for Battle Creek Academy to release cumulative folders, transcripts, diplomas or grade reports, tuition balances must not be delinquent.
 Additionally, library materials, fines, class supplies, music supplies, and instruments must be returned or paid for.

 Academic Information

 Curriculum